-- 5.3.6.4.1 Automatic or manual.
+5.3.6.4.1 Automatic or manual.
 The volume (loudness) of an audio warning signal shall be designed to be controlled by the operator, the sensing mechanism, or both, depending on the operational situation and personnel safety factors.
-Control movements shall be restricted to prevent reducing the volume to an inaudible level. - 5.3.6.4.2 Ganging to mode switches.
+Control movements shall be restricted to prevent reducing the volume to an inaudible level, or increasing it to an unacceptably high level.
+When detection of an audio signal is essential (e.g., hand-held mine detectors), the signal level shall be adjustable by the operator.

+5.3.6.4.2 Ganging to mode switches.
 Volume controls may be ganged to mode switches to provide maximum output during mission phases when intense noise may occur and to provide reduced volume at other times.
-Ganging shall not be used if intense noise may occur during an emergency in a mission phase when the volume would be decreased below an audible level. - 5.3.6.4.3 Caution signal controls.
-Audio caution signals shall be provided with manual reset and volume controls. - 5.3.6.5 Duration.
-Audio warning signal duration shall be at least 0.5 second, and may continue until the appropriate response is made.
-Completion of a corrective action by the operator or by other means shall automatically terminate the signal. - 5.3.6.6 Duration limitations.
+Ganging shall not be used if intense noise may occur during an emergency in a mission phase when the volume would be decreased below an audible level.

+5.3.6.4.3 Caution signal controls.
+Audio caution signals shall be provided with manual reset and volume controls.

+5.3.6.5 Duration.
+The duration of an audio warning signal shall be at least 0.5 second, and may continue until the appropriate response is made.
+The completion of a corrective action by the operator or by other means shall automatically terminate the signal.

+5.3.6.6 Duration limitations.
 Signals that persist or increase progressively in level shall not be used for emergency situations if manual shut-off may interfere with the corrective action required.